juntunen-ai/makoisa-ai/commercial/README.md

 # Commercial Module

-This directory contains commercial features and extensions for the S-kaupat Scraper project.
+This directory contains commercial features and extensions for the Makoisa AI project.

 ## 🔒 License Notice